Here you can view a list of ways you can contact the College, as well as other contact information and frequently asked questions.

 Q. Can I get any help towards course fees?

 A. If you are in receipt of certain benefits, then you may be entitled to a full or part concession on course fees.
 Students who apply to certain courses may also be eligible for a tuition fee loan to help cover the cost of course fees.
 We have specialist student finance advisors who will be able to advise you in greater detail with relevance to your particular circumstances.
-Call us on 01904 770400 to arrange an appointment.
+For more assistance with course fees you can visit our Online Enquiries page.

 Q. If I don't meet the course entry requirements and I don't have the specified qualifications, can I still apply for the course?